 If your property can only be rented three times per year, we ask that you pay a set-up fee of $500 to cover the cost of professional photography and other expenses we incur while preparing your property for rent.
 Properties that can be rented weekly have a much bigger earning potential for us, so we can afford to absorb the cost of set-up.

 If you need our help with outfitting the house, buying inventory, etc, (which we are happy to do), we generally charge an hourly fee.

 Please feel free to contact us if you have any questions!

 Respectful, timely, professional communication with our owners is our top priority.

-Ed DeLosh and Candy Conte, owners of beachrentals.mobi, are seasoned veterans of the vacation rental business here on Florida’s Gulf Coast.
+Ed DeLosh and Candy Conte, owners of beachrentals.mobi, are seasoned veterans and property managers of the vacation rental business here on Florida’s Gulf Coast.
 Both grew up in the area, and love helping visitors discover and enjoy its many treasures!